Table of Contents

 - Weight loss

-It is important to get in touch with your health care provider right away if you experience these symptoms.
+It is important to contact your health care provider right away if you experience these symptoms.
 Because lactic acidosis can be fatal, it is best to identify and treat it early.

 If your health care provider suspects that you have lactic acidosis, she or he will perform a physical exam to check for an enlarged liver and may order a CT scan or ultrasound of your liver.
 You will probably also have some blood tests done to measure your: